craigGSLab/angularjs-security-checklist/README.md

 ### 2. Avoid generating templates on the server based on user generated input.
+This could open up the applciation to an XSS attack.

 ### 3. Avoid dynamically generating templates on the sever.
 Templates should be defined on the client and can be populated via data bindings.